dschmidtadv/wait-for-pantheon-action/README.md

 ### `max_timeout`

-Optional — The amount of time to spend waiting on Netlify.
+Optional — The amount of time to spend waiting on Pantheon.
 Defaults to `60` seconds

 ### `base_path`

 Optional — The page that needs to be tested for 200.
-Defaults to "/" (eg: `https://{site_name}.netlify.app{base_path}`)
+Defaults to "/" (eg: `https://{site_name}.Pantheon.app{base_path}`)

 ## Outputs

 ### `url`

-The netlify deploy preview url that was deployed.
+The Pantheon deploy preview url that was deployed.

 ## Example usage